RealTrippR/finch_bootloader_ii/README.md

 buffer will not be cleared or modified before execution is handed to the user code.

-    It is recommend to initialize all data, segments, registers immediately after the boot process is complete.
+    It is recommend to initialize all data, segments, and registers immediately after the boot process is complete.